Rent payment by the tenant

 FYI

-However, the landlord loses the opportunity to review the rent if he does not ask the tenant within one year of the review date.
+But the landlord (or real estate agency) loses the opportunity to revise the rent if he does not ask the tenant within one year of the review date.

 Warning